 23. Assistance for Disabled Passengers and Persons with Reduced Mobility

 If you are a person with a disability or if you have reduced mobility, you are requested to notify us at least 48 hours prior to your departure by calling or emailing our Contact Centre if you require any assistance.
 If you contact us less than 48 hours prior to your departure, we will assist you if you attend the Eurostar departure area but, in the event of multiple assistances booked for your train, we may not be able to guarantee you being able to travel on your booked train.
 Eurostar’s Access Rules, information on how to get in touch with the Contact Centre and other travel information for disabled passengers are published on our website: www.eurostar.com.

 24.1 You are not allowed to smoke while on board a Eurostar train.

 24.2 You are not allowed to smoke in any Eurostar Terminal Building in any country, or in any station or adjacent areas as indicated by signs in those areas.

-You must follow all of the instructions given by our staff, the station managers’ staff and the infrastructure managers’ staff.
+You shall not prevent our staff or agents from performing their duties and must follow all of the instructions given by our staff or agents, the station managers’ staff and the infrastructure managers’ staff.
 You must also ensure that you comply with all relevant security, customs and immigrations requirements and the requirements of any other administrative authorities.

 26. Minimum Group Size